 I like to incorporate feminist values in rethinking our towns and cities, as spaces that facilitate and accompany the carrying out of life-sustaining tasks, with equality for everyone.

-Listening to the people, having sensitivity of the place and care of the process are the bases for impulsing processes and improvement strategies for our territories.
+Listening to the people, having a sensitivity of the place, and care of the process are the bases for impulsing processes and improvement strategies for our territories.

 Deu i Ferrer